How can I produce an effective evaluative essay?

 As can be seen in this table, it’s not only recommended to include specific evidence and determine a judgement in your notes, but it’s also highly recommended to keep a record of the source that the evidence is found in, such as (Jenkins, 2017).
 By keeping full and accurate details of this source, a writer will be able to more easily create their reference list later.

 Once you have a comprehensive list of source material, you must then decide what your overall opinion, or stance, will be on this topic.
 Such stance may be obvious because of a clear imbalance between the positives and negatives of your topic.
 However, this may not always be the case.
 In the situation that the source evidence appears balanced, it’s the writer’s responsibility to decide which side of the argument they consider to be the most significant and convincing and build their opinions around that.

 After deciding their stance, a writer must then consider how to best structure their evaluative essay.
-To assist students with this, Lesson 3 introduces the key evaluative elements and language that should be included and considered when writing both the introductory and body paragraph of this essay type.
+To assist students with this, Chapter 3 introduces the key evaluative elements and language that should be included and considered when writing both the introductory and body paragraph of this essay type.

 Once you’ve completed all four chapters about evaluative essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.